Electrostatic Machines

 A short spark, a long

 spark with a loop, and a longer one.
-The original Bonetti machine (1894) [31] used
+The original

-series of brushes as neutralizers instead of combs.
+Bonetti machine (1894) [31] used series of brushes as neutralizers

 - A Holtz machine

 [2][4]-[7] of the first kind, that I built in 1997.
 A drawing.
-Another view,

-and a schematic diagram.
-Pictures of the
+diagram.
+Pictures of the actual machine, in front

-actual machine, in front view, and back view.
-This machine was the first really
+view, and back view.
+This machine was

-actual machine is here.
-Some additional
+complete actual machine is here.
+Some

-[6] (the fixed disk is in a wrong position), a better
+machine [6] (the fixed disk is in a wrong position), a better

 picture [7], a double Holtz machine [6][7],